The king by judgment establisheth the land: but he that receiveth gifts overthroweth it.

 Such men are exceeding rare, with only Jesus Christ being a perfect king (Ps 45:1-7).
 Though David was a good king, he freely confessed that neither he nor his family had such rulers.
 He prophesied of Jesus, “The God of Israel said, the Rock of Israel spake to me, He that ruleth over men must be just, ruling in the fear of God” (II Sam 23:3).

-It is a shame that lobbyists even exist.
-Their function is to influence legislators to rule in their favor, sometimes by offering them gifts or other compensation.
-It is a shame when we see presidents pardon criminals as favors to friends or supporters.
-It is a shame when we see any conflict of interest influence the decisions of our leaders.
-If a ruler respects persons, he will eventually compromise justice for a mere piece of bread (Pr 28:21).
+It is a shame lobbyists even exist.
+Their function is to influence legislators to rule in their favor, sometimes by offering gifts or other compensation.
+It is a shame when presidents pardon criminals as favors to friends or supporters.
+It is a shame when any conflict of interest influences the decisions of leaders.
+If a ruler regards or respects persons, rich or poor, he will eventually compromise justice for a piece of bread, or nothing (Pr 28:21).

 The lesson applies to all leaders.
 Righteousness and truth are more important than anything else.
 Masters must be just and fair dealing with employees (Eph 6:9; Col 3:16).
 Ministers are forbidden any preferential treatment or partiality in their office (I Tim 5:21), and their integrity should be proven before being put in office (I Tim 3:10).
 And husbands and fathers should also be fair (Ps 103:13; Mal 2:10-16; Col 3:19-21; I Pet 3:7).

 When sound judgment, equity, and truth are exalted in the highest position of authority in a nation – the king or other civil ruler, the righteous example affects the whole nation.
 Masters, fathers, husbands, and pastors will follow the lead of their chief ruler.
 Wisdom will prevail in public and private, when a noble example is given from the highest office.